 As a member of the University, you are able to schedule space in the Student Center on a first-come, first-served basis.

-Please Note: There is a different process for faculty/staff and students.
+Please Note: There is a different process for faculty/staff, students, and external guests.

 Sign in to 25Live (upper right-hand area of the page) with your Montclair State NetID and password.

 On the 25Live Home Tab click Event Creation Quick Start